Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Reduce protective mucus and bicarbonate production

-Risk increases with higher doses, longer use, and advanced age
+Risk increases with higher doses, longer use, advanced age

 Severe physiological stress (major surgery, severe illness, burns)